God and gender in Hinduism: Divine couples

+In the Shaiva tradition, the supreme goddess Mahadevi is regarded to assume the form of Sati and later Parvati to become the divine energy of Shiva.

 One of the prominent features of Vaishnavism in Manipur is the worship of the two genders together.
 Devotees do not worship Krishna or Radha alone, but they worship Radha-Krishna together.
 Rasa and other dances are a feature of the regional folk and religious tradition and often the dancer portrays both Krishna and his consort Radha in the same piece.